 4. Jiaoxi Hot Spring

-In Yilan Country, lies a hot spring so well revered by the locals it is nicknamed “the hot spring among hot springs” in Taiwan.
-The Jiaoxi Hot Spring, as it is known, features clear, odourless water that averages at a soothing 58 degrees Celsius – a perfect combination for hot spring goers.
-Despite the flawless appearance, the water actually contains a high volume of minerals, yet washes off quickly leaving no uncomfortable traces of “stickiness” thereafter.
-Impressively, Jiaoxi Hot Spring can trace its origins back some 30,000 years ago, when magma from a volcanic eruption get trapped underground and had been heating the waters ever since.
-Today, there are close to 100 hotels and resorts clustered around the Jiaoxi Railway Station – a treatment to the area’s immense popularity.
+In Yilan Country, lies a hot spring so well revered by the locals.
+Some call it “the hot spring among hot springs” in Taiwan.
+The Jiaoxi Hot Spring features clear, odorless water that averages at a soothing 58 degrees Celsius.
+The perfect combination for hot spring goers.
+Despite the flawless appearance, the water actually contains a high volume of minerals.
+Yet, it washes off quickly leaving no uncomfortable traces of “stickiness” thereafter.
+Impressively, Jiaoxi Hot Spring can trace its origins back some 30,000 years ago.
+The magma that trapped underground from the volcanic eruption helps to heat the water ever since.
+Today, there are close to 100 hotels and resorts clustered around the Jiaoxi Railway Station.

 Photo by New Taipei City Government